Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Sometimes, the Sky-People were *very* scary.
 They may not be gods but Vemik was starting to wonder exactly what the difference would be in the first place.

-“And...this is just one,” the Singer said, slowly.
+"And...this is just one," the Singer said, slowly.

-“Yes.
+"Yes.
 A big one.
 All-things-under-sky-place is larger than most, and heavier.
-But just one.”
+But just one."

-“Yours is like this?”
+"Yours is like this?"

-“Earth.
+"Earth.
 It’s...if all the land on All-things-under-sky-place is one hand, then Earth has a finger less.
 And Earth is a *very* big, strong hand, like a Given-Man’s.
 It’s different in a few ways.
 Bigger mountains, some so high they’re almost above the sky.
-Warmer, too.”
+Warmer, too."

-Awisun’s voice interrupted him, through the ship’s own voice-carrying magic. *“We’re at the [ell-two] point, Julian.
-Time to deploy.”*
+Awisun’s voice interrupted him, through the ship’s own voice-carrying magic. *"We’re at the [ell-two] point, Julian.
+Time to deploy."*

 Jooyun beamed.
-“Okay!
+"Okay!
 Time for what we came out here to do.
-Come over here to the *airlock* and watch.”
+Come over here to the *airlock* and watch."

 Vemik restrained himself and tried not to bounce excitedly.
 Jooyun led them out of the comfortable space full of beds and cooking things and out into the brighter, colder, whiter part of the ship that was obviously for tools and working rather than sleeping.
 The *airlock* was a small room with two doors that Shyow had explained let them move things into and out of the ship without all the air running away.
 Jooyun opened part of the wall and showed them…something small.
 Small and shiny like a strange new metal.
 It was only about as big as a Werne calf’s skull.

-“Here we go.
-This is it.”
+"Here we go.
+This is it."

-Yan, being Yan, couldn’t help himself. “*That* tiny little thing is going to keep us and our sun safe?”
+Yan, being Yan, couldn’t help himself. "*That* tiny little thing is going to keep us and our sun safe?"

 Jooyun grinned that sly grin of his.
-“Size isn’t everything, Yan.
-It’s what you do with it.”
+"Size isn’t everything, Yan.
+It’s what you do with it."

-The Singer trilled, the Given-Men hooted, and both the girls groaned over the ship-voice. *“That’s rich coming from you, mister!”* Awisun chided him.
+The Singer trilled, the Given-Men hooted, and both the girls groaned over the ship-voice. *"That’s rich coming from you, mister!"* Awisun chided him.

 *…Oh.* Vemik figured it out long after everybody else had.

 Jooyun grinned, folded his arms and looked up at a kind of glass eye in the wall.
-“Well, why not both?
-Neither of you were complaining a couple hours ago…”
+"Well, why not both?
+Neither of you were complaining a couple hours ago…"

-*“Now is* ***not*** *the time, bǎobèi!”* That was Shyow.
+*"Now is* ***not*** *the time, bǎobèi!"* That was Shyow.
 There was a laugh in her voice, under the pretend outrage.
-And it *was* pretend - Vemik could hear it clear as day, since it sounded strangely like Singer when *she* was being playful. *“You be quiet now.”*
+And it *was* pretend - Vemik could hear it clear as day, since it sounded strangely like Singer when *she* was being playful. *"You be quiet now."*

 Jooyun’s grin got wider.
-“Yes, ma’am.”
+"Yes, ma’am."

-*“Good boy.”* Awisun finished their running joke. *“Now, get that thing activated and put it in the ‘waiter’.”*
+*"Good boy."* Awisun finished their running joke. *"Now, get that thing activated and put it in the ‘waiter’."*

 Jooyun nodded and picked the tiny object up.
 He tucked it under his arm and squeezed it in just the right way to make part of its side open up like the flap on a bag.
-“Man, I keep forgetting how huge these buttons are.
-Guvnurag fingers.”
+"Man, I keep forgetting how huge these buttons are.
+Guvnurag fingers."

 Yan wasn’t quite satisfied.
-“Good fucking aside…that *is* small.”
+"Good fucking aside…that *is* small."

-“Yeah, it is.
+"Yeah, it is.
 And I was only half-joking.
-This thing doesn’t *need* to be big because of how it works.”
+This thing doesn’t *need* to be big because of how it works."

-“How…*does* it work?”
+"How…*does* it work?"
 One of the Given-Men asked.

-“I don’t know,” Jooyun told him, honestly.
-“This was made by another Sky-Tribe called the Guvnurag, and their magic is...they’ve been doing it for a lot longer than us.
+"I don’t know," Jooyun told him, honestly.
+"This was made by another Sky-Tribe called the Guvnurag, and their magic is...they’ve been doing it for a lot longer than us.
 We’ve only just started down the path that will teach us how it works.
 It will take us a *very* long time to reach its end.
 But…there are a few in my Sky-Tribe who are starting to understand.
 Enough that we trust this thing to work, anyway.
-And now, I need to repeat everything I told you in the village before, for the [video] we’re making.”
+And now, I need to repeat everything I told you in the village before, for the [video] we’re making."

 He cleared his throat.

-“So...This is a big moment for the People,” he said.
-“When we set this thing afloat out there, it will stop *anybody* from coming to All-things-under-sky-place unless *we* - that is, Humans - let them.
+"So...This is a big moment for the People," he said.
+"When we set this thing afloat out there, it will stop *anybody* from coming to All-things-under-sky-place unless *we* - that is, Humans - let them.
 From the moment this goes out until the day your grandchildren’s grandchildren’s grandchildren finally have the power to take it down for themselves, my people will hold the enemy at bay.
 This is a responsibility we take willingly, but it also means that we have power over the People.
-We do not want to have that power unless *you* agree to it.”
+We do not want to have that power unless *you* agree to it."

 Yan seemed strangely satisfied.
-“That is a very *big* Taking.”
+"That is a very *big* Taking."

-“It is.
+"It is.
 We ask that you Give it instead, for balance.
 In turn, we will be your friends, your guards and your allies for as long as you want us.
 We will keep a door open to our places-under-other-skies through the *Array* we’ve already built in your village.
 You will be free to visit as friends.
 We will Give what we can to the People to help you grow stronger, and we will be cautious so that you do not lose yourselves.
 We do not want to Take your spirit.
-We consider that a crime of the worst kind.”
+We consider that a crime of the worst kind."

-He looked around at them. “...Will you Give us this power?” he asked.
+He looked around at them. "...Will you Give us this power?" he asked.

 Yan looked around at the others.
 Vemik had no say in this - he was there as a Sky-Thinker, not as a leader - but the three Given-Men nodded solemnly to one another, turned to the Singer who nodded in turn, and Yan turned back to Jooyun to speak for all of them.

-“We will.
+"We will.
 This is a serious blood-oath, Jooyun Sky-Hunter.
-It must be done right, as we spoke about below.”
+It must be done right, as we spoke about below."

 Jooyun nodded, then looked at the glass eye in the wall again.
-“For the benefit of the record, the People have a sacred blood-bonding ceremony and it is vital we respect their traditions.
-We’ve taken every precaution to make this ceremony safe and [sterile] for both of us,” he said.
+"For the benefit of the record, the People have a sacred blood-bonding ceremony and it is vital we respect their traditions.
+We’ve taken every precaution to make this ceremony safe and [sterile] for both of us," he said.
 He fished a small blue square from his pocket and tore it open.
 A flimsy white cloth that made the air taste *sharp* was folded up tightly inside.
 He handed it to Yan, then produced a second one and wiped his hands clean.

 Yan glanced at the Singer.
-“For cleaning?
-We agree to this?”
+"For cleaning?
+We agree to this?"

 The Singer nodded fervently.
-“We agree,” she said firmly.
-“Purity is important and the gods would approve.”
+"We agree," she said firmly.
+"Purity is important and the gods would approve."

 That settled it.
 Yan scrubbed his hands diligently, and only once Jooyun was satisfied did they go ahead.